RBLakshya/Auto-Typer-Zer0/README.md

-# Auto-Typer-Zer0
-A versatile auto typer with text and code modes.
-In code mode, it removes comments and adjusts indentation, perfect for platforms like Codetantra.
-The Super Speed mode types 100 lines in under 10 seconds, streamlining your workflow for assignments and tasks.
+**AutoTyper Zer0 - V1.7**

+An all-purpose Auto Typer built for convenience and efficiency.
+Designed to streamline text and code typing with advanced features for coders and typists alike.

+---

+## 🚀 Features
+- **Text Typing Mode**: Automate plain text input seamlessly.
+- **Code Typing Mode**: Supports languages like Python, Java, and C/C++.
+  - Remove **comments** from code with one click.
+  - Fix indentation issues for cleaner code presentation.
+- **Super Speed Mode**: Type up to 100 lines of text or code in under 10 seconds.
+- **User Restriction**: Optional restricted access for authorized users only.
+- **Customizable Typing Speed**: Adjust typing speed and delay.
+- **Copy/Clear Text**: Effortlessly manage text fields.
+- **Dark Theme UI**: Aesthetic and comfortable interface for prolonged use.

+---